SimonCB765/CKDOntology/Notes/Conditions/CKD.md

     - End Stage Renal Failure
         - The final stage of chronic kidney disease where the kidneys are not functioning well enough to meet the needs of daily life.
         - http://www.healthline.com/health/end-stage-kidney-disease#Overview1
+    - Hypertension
+        - Systemic hypertension is common in CKD, and incidence increases with declining GFR [ref][BuckalewHyperGFR].
+The activation of the renin–angiotensin–aldosterone system and the retention of sodium and water can all cause hypertension [ref][MetcalfeProgression] and [ref][YuProgression].
     - Kidney Failure
         - Impaired kidney function in which the kidneys fail to adequately filter metabolic wastes from the blood.
         - https://medlineplus.gov/kidneyfailure.html